blackmarkt/Udacity-ML/capstone_proposal_template.md

 ### Solution Statement

-In order to solve the problem(s) proposed above we must test various macro economic variables that may exhibit some colinearity with the price of Bitcoin.
-We will first look at assets or variables that would intuitively be correlated to the price of bitcoin like other alternative stores of money (i.e. gold) to currencies (i.e. USD) to monetary indicators like "total assets" owned by the individual Central Banks of the developed world and the collective "total assets" by all 3.
-Once we have settled on a set of independent variables we can then train various models and test our model(s) on cross validated datasets.
-At the end of the day our model will be evaluated on their f-beta score.
+In order to solve the problem(s) proposed above various macro economic variables must be tested to determine if any exhibit some colinearity with the price of Bitcoin.
+This proposal will focus on fundamental asset data that are intuitively correlated to the price of bitcoin like other alternative stores of money (i.e. gold) to currencies (i.e. USD) to monetary indicators like "total assets" owned by the individual Central Banks of the developed world and the collective "total assets" by all 3.
+Once all the data has been properly vetted and prepared the separation of training and testing sets takes place.
+Then each model is trained, tested and evaluated according to their f-beta score.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

 <img src="images/5050coin.jpg" width="300"/>

 As mentioned above our baseline benchmark will be a 50/50 coin flip.
 We will build from there by testing various Supervised Learning models (listed in the Project Design) in order to discover which model or models perform best on the test set.

+Following the coin flip bar models will be ranked according to their the evaluation criteria outlined below.

 ### Evaluation Metrics